djebili-chihab/wordpress-plugin-framework/trunk/README.txt

 Tested up to: 2.3.1
 Stable tag: v0.02

-The DBD-WPFTestPlugin is a simple plugin used to demonstrate the capabilities of the Wordpress Plugin Framework (WPF).
+The Wordpress Plugin Framework plugin is a simple plugin used to demonstrate the capabilities of the Wordpress Plugin Framework (WPF) class.

 == Description ==

-The DBD-WPFTestPlugin is used as a playground for demonstrating the features and capabilities of the Wordpress Plugin Framework (WPF).
+The Wordpress Plugin Framework plugin is used as a playground for demonstrating the features and capabilities of the Wordpress Plugin
+Framework (WPF) class.
 The WPF is a PHP class that is used to provide a framework for the development of Wordpress plugins.
 This framework helps to generalize and simplify plugin design while also helping plugins adhere to a common administration and usage standard.

-Currently, the WPF-TestPlugin demonstrates the features of the WPF listed below.
+Currently, the Wordpress Plugin Framework plugin demonstrates the features of the WPF listed below.

 1. Deriving a plugin from the WordpressPluginFramework base class.
 2. Creating options for the plugin.